kluu1/what-the-band/README.md

 # What the chuck?

-What the chuck is a small application built to obtain important Chuck Norris facts.
-Created for Hacktober Fest 2021.
+Created for Hacktoberfest 2021, What the chuck is a web application built to obtain important Chuck Norris facts.

 ## How to contribute